Senior Dog Care Tips

-Senior dog care is so important in order to ensure your dog’s later years are filled with as much love, companionship, and attention as when he was a puppy.
-Your precious pet may be a little slower but he can still have a high quality life as he gets older.
+Senior dog care is so important to ensure your dog’s later years are filled with as much love, companionship, and attention as when he was a puppy.
+Your senior dog may be a little slower but can still have a high-quality life as he ages.

 The Coton de Tulear is known to live a relatively long time for a dog (14-17 years).
 When your dog reaches this age, he will need a different kind of attention from you and may have special health or training needs.